 Global Humanities

 This track presents a multifaceted exploration of the humanities, focusing on the interconnectedness of societal structures, cultural phenomena, and political economies around the world.
-Students can choose from an array of courses in urban studies, delving into the design and development of cities; sociology and gender studies, examining the roles and relations of gender in society; and political science and economics, exploring the forces shaping global governance and economies.
+Students will choose one course for the full session and stay with that cohort, delving into the design and development of cities; sociology and gender studies, examining the roles and relations of gender in society; and political science and economics, exploring the forces shaping global governance and economies.
 This track is designed for students with a keen interest in understanding the complexities of our globalized world through various lenses.
 Interactive classes, engaging discussions, and field trips in New York City offer students a rich learning experience, fostering a deep appreciation for the diversity and interconnectedness of human experiences.
 This program is an ideal choice for students eager to gain a holistic understanding of the humanities and their impact on shaping our world.

 *Summer 2026 course offerings subject to change